 To find out all about the difference between ski school lessons and private ski lessons, check out this post that highlights the benefits of each.

 Dress properly for skiing – having the right ski clothing will keep you warm and dry no matter the weather.

-The first thing I’d like to say here is directed at one of my friends in particular, but likely applies to many people reading this as well: taking up a new sport does not mean you need to spend thousands of pounds on new kit – yes, I’m looking at you Freddie!
+The first thing I’d like to say here is directed at one of my friends in particular, but likely applies to many people reading this as well: taking up a new sport does not mean you need to spend thousands of pounds on new kit.

 Of course, if you’d like to spend a lot of money on new clothes feel free but it’s very likely that if you’re thinking of going on a ski holiday you’ve got some mates who ski already.
 If you can borrow some kit from them you can save some money until you know for sure what kind of kit you actually like best.